EndOfBehelit/Configuring-Pihole-at-home/README.md

 User and pass → For the Linux user inside the Raspberry

-LAN → SSID and password of the Wi-Fi network where the Raspberry Pi will connect (⚠️IMPORTANT!!⚠️ It has to be a 2.4Ghz wifi)
+LAN → SSID and password of the Wi-Fi network where the Raspberry Pi will connect (⚠️IMPORTANT!!⚠️ It must be a 2.4Ghz Wi-Fi)

 COUNTRY